Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

 \section{Conclusions and Discussion}

 With the advent of JWST, the precision of exoplanet spectroscopy has dramatically increased, making it critical to ensure that modeling assumptions do not introduce systematic biases into atmospheric retrievals.
-In this work, we incorporated Gaussian Processes (GPs) directly into a transmission spectrum retrieval framework, enabling it to marginalize over structured residuals that arise from model–data mismatches.
+In this work, we incorporated Gaussian Processes (GPs) directly into a transmission spectrum retrieval framework, enabling it to marginalize over structured residuals that arise from model–data mismatches, including missing absorbers in the model or data unknowns.
 This approach improves the robustness of inferred atmospheric properties, particularly when dealing with incomplete models or unaccounted-for noise.
 We summarize our main findings below:

 \begin{enumerate} \item In the presence of unknown spectral features, missing model physics, or correlated noise, traditional retrieval methods can yield highly precise but inaccurate constraints on atmospheric properties.